 Let’s focus on the “realistic” parts of anime that accurately reflects Japanese culture.

 Here are the best worth mentioning.

 Sakura Quest is based in a REAL Japanese village called: Manoyama.

-Besides the obvious realistic scenes and depictions, this is a slice of life series with a focus on tourism, business and some lightweight romance/comedy.
+Besides the obvious realistic scenes and depictions, this is a

 Spice And Wolf (or Seinen) fans will love Sakura Quest.

 There’s probably nothing more realistic and accurate than this anime series for good reason.

 In Japan’s history, there was a man called Nobunaga.
 He was what you call a daimyō, which means “lord” in the feudal era of Japan’s 16th century.